-- If the student is withdrawing, he/she must present the campus dean of COM or dean of COB with a letter of withdrawal. - Before leaving campus, the student must secure a checkout form from Student Services and undergo an exit interview.
+- If the student is withdrawing, he/she must contact the vice provost of Enrollment & Student Services to notify of intent to withdraw. - Before leaving campus, the student must secure a checkout form from Student Services and undergo an exit interview.